Note: This article has been updated with the latest Senate bill passed by the House and signed into law by President Trump.

 - Reassess strategic decisions around capital expenditures, debt financing, global structure, and digital operations.

-Need help navigating the One Big Beautiful Bill Act and the changes it may bring?
+Need help navigating the One Big Beautiful Bill Act?
 CBIZ is here to support tech and life sciences businesses through complex tax reform.
 Talk to our team today to get started.

 © Copyright CBIZ, Inc. All rights reserved.
 Use of the material contained herein without the express written consent of the firms is prohibited by law.
 This publication is distributed with the understanding that CBIZ is not rendering legal, accounting or other professional advice.
 The reader is advised to contact a tax professional prior to taking any action based upon this information.
 CBIZ assumes no liability whatsoever in connection with the use of this information and assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect the information contained herein.
 Material contained in this publication is informational and promotional in nature and not intended to be specific financial, tax or consulting advice.
 Readers are advised to seek professional consultation regarding circumstances affecting their organization.